nnt1054/nnt1054.github.io/_posts/mmorpg/component-design-docs/2020-06-10-Account-Data-API.md

 tag: Component Design Documents
 ---

 #### Description:
 The Account Data API is just used to store Account information.
+What's the difference between a service account and a user account?

 #### Data Design:
 * Google Auth ID